ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ## Note to parents & educators:
 This open-access educational resource is authored by a 13-year-old student researcher and managed in partnership with adult mentors to maintain a safe, welcoming learning environment for young AI explorers.
+Your feedback is most valuable gift to improve the reading experience or material for the future generations in any way.

 ## Who is this for?
 * **High School & AP Computer Science Students:** Go back into the history of AI 65 years ago to understand how different experiments brought AI where it is today and build a foundational understanding.